 Research Article on Lü Bicheng and Chinese Vegetarianism in a Global Context

-In addition, A new article by Matthias Schumann “Reasserting the Buddhist Tradition: Lü Bicheng and Chinese Vegetarianism in a Global Context” appeared in the October issue of the journal Twentieth-Century China.
+In addition, a new article by Matthias Schumann “Reasserting the Buddhist Tradition: Lü Bicheng and Chinese Vegetarianism in a Global Context” appeared in the October issue of the journal Twentieth-Century China.
 It is part of the special issue on “Between Religious Self-Cultivation and Environmentalism: Changing Meanings of Vegetarianism in Modern China” that Schumann has co-edited.

 Abstract: